-Looking for a cookie recipe that’s got it all?
+Looking for delicious, chewy cookies that have it all?
 These Kitchen Sink Cookies include chocolate chips, nuts, pretzels, potato chips and more!
 Mix and match the add-ins to capture what you’ve got in your pantry make the most decadent cookie around!

 A twist on classic Pecan Chocolate Chip Cookies, these gooey-on-the-inside yet crunchy-on-the-outside cookies are the perfect balance of sweet and salty.